Key Takeaways

 What is a DITY Move?
 What is a PPM Move?

 A DITY move and a PPM are the same, although the military officially uses the term PPM to refer to a move where the military member arranges and executes the move.
-After finishing your move, you submit documentation to receive your Dislocation Allowance and other reimbursements for the cost of the move as a part of your PCS entitlements, such as moving and packing supplies, truck rental, shipping fees, and gas.
+After completing your move, you submit documentation to receive reimbursement for eligible moving expenses, such as packing supplies, truck rental, shipping fees, and fuel.

-A PPM differs from a household goods move (HHG), which is scheduled and contracted through a third party that the military pays directly.
-In an HHG move, you coordinate with the travel office, but they take care of finding the movers, signing the contract, and making payments.
+A PPM differs from a household goods move (HHG), which is scheduled and contracted through a government-contracted moving company.
+In an HHG move, you coordinate with the travel office, but they handle finding the movers, signing the contract, and making payments.

 You can combine both types of moves to do a partial DITY move, allowing you to move a portion of your household items yourself and the rest via a contracted moving company.

 Anyone in the military with authorized moving expenses as part of their PCS orders is eligible for a DITY move.
 The exception is when you are moving outside the continental United States (OCONUS).
-All OCONUS moves require that the military arranges and pays for shipping household goods because of the complex timelines and customs requirements.
-There are a handful of obstacles when navigating a CONUS vs. OCONUS PCS move.
+Most OCONUS moves are handled through military-arranged HHG shipments due to logistics and customs requirements, although limited PPM options may be authorized depending on the situation.
 It’s important to note that Hawaii and Alaska are considered OCONUS moves.

 Preparing for a DITY Move